cmu-lib/shakespeare_vr/_pages/videos.md

 feature-img: /assets/img/vr_cam.jpg
 layout: page
 ---
 Please note that the following virtual reality media are intended for viewing on a virtual reality headset.
+Resolution qulaitly will depend on the speed of the user's internet connection.
+For best results, download the virtual media directly from our downloads section.

 ## Tour of the ASC Blackfriars Theater